coderamen666/srd-v3.5-md/spells/magic-overview.md

 knows and has recorded in her own spellbook, but preparation success is not assured.
 First, the wizard must decipher the writing in the book (see Arcane Magical Writings, above).
-Once a spell from another spellcaster's book is deciphered, the reader must make a Spellcraft check (DC 15 + spell's level) to prepare the spell.
+Once a spell from another spellcaster’s book is deciphered, the reader must make a Spellcraft check (DC 15 + spell’s level) to prepare the spell.
 If the check succeeds, the wizard can prepare the spell.
 She must repeat the check to prepare the spell again, no matter how many times she has prepared it before.
 If the check fails, she cannot try to prepare the spell from the same source again until the next day.
 (However, as explained above, she does not need to repeat a check to decipher the writing.)

-#### Adding Spells to a Wizard's Spellbook
+#### Adding Spells to a Wizard’s Spellbook

 Wizards can add new spells to their spellbooks through several methods.
 If a wizard has chosen to specialize in a school of magic, she can learn